scicloj/clojisr/README.md

 Clojure speaks statistics - a library for Clojure-R interop

+[This README is intensivey edited these days.]

-# Scope of the project
+## Scope of the project

 At the moment, this project suggests an experimental way to use R from Clojure.
 Everything is alpha, and will keep changing.